 - a.
 As part of the site plan process, the developer shall measure the existing flow & confirm the slope of the sanitary sewer pipes.
 The reviewing Engineers shall then determine if the system can handle the projected flow.
-Provided in Utility Impact Statement. - b.
+Not applicable. - b.
 The developer, in consultation with the reviewing Engineers, shall remedy any sewer capacity issue.
 Options to consider could include, but are not limited to, relining the sewer pipes, connecting downstream to a larger capacity pipe, and water conservation.
-Tbd by Engineer.
+Not applicable.